 A good place to start your testing is to pick up some Free DSD Tracks and try them out on your new DAC or Portable DSD player.
 That will tell you which DSD bit rates work on your system – and which do not.
 At no cost to you.

 Just Listen 1 provides the listener and new DAC owner with a variety of musical genres and performances to evaluate your new audio equipment.
-Be sure to consider purchasing the full album(s) of the music that you enjoy during your visit to the Just Listen 1 section to thank the artists for participating in the DSD Test Track program.
+Be sure to consider purchasing the full album(s) of the music that you enjoyed from the sampler.

 Next, we have the Mendelssohn Session.
 This is a performance of “A Midsummer Night’s Dream” by the Budapest Festival Orchestra under the baton of conductor Ivan Fischer